ywyeo1/medicalhumanitiesmusic/jang_geunyeong.md

 # Wozzeck

-In Wozzeck, Alban Berg uses dissonance, atonality, and irregular rhythms to reflect the protagonist’s mental instability.
-By employing twelve-tone techniques that abandon traditional tonal structure, the music creates a sense of disorientation that mirrors Wozzeck’s psychological breakdown.
-Rather than serving as background, the music acts as a central force that draws the audience into his disturbed inner world.
+In Wozzeck, Alban Berg employs dissonance, atonality, and fragmented rhythmic patterns to portray the protagonist’s mental collapse.
+The use of the twelve-tone technique, which avoids any sense of traditional harmony or resolution, reflects the character’s loss of stability and growing detachment from reality.
+Berg also structures scenes using formal musical forms—such as passacaglia and inventions—but distorts them, reinforcing the idea of a world that appears ordered on the surface yet is fundamentally broken.
+Through these methods, the music does more than accompany the narrative; it becomes a powerful psychological lens, pulling the audience directly into Wozzeck’s disoriented and unraveling mind.